The Stages of Life: Description

 The painting depicts a Baltic Sea port in the dusk.
-On the sea three sailing ships returning home can be seen; the large ship in the middle has already begun to draw in its sails.
+On the sea, three sailing ships returning home can be seen.
+The large ship in the middle has already begun to draw in its sails.
 Two smaller sailboats have almost reached land.
-The one on the right heads directly for the group of five people on the bank, who by their clothes are recognizable as townspeople.
+The one on the right heads directly for the group of five people on the bank, who, by their clothes, are recognisable as townspeople.
 In their midst sits a boy who holds up a Swedish pennant, while the girl beside him reaches for it.
 To their right sits a woman who leans toward both children with her right hand raised.

 These five figures correspond to the five ships visible in the harbour beyond.
 The three groupings of figures (one aged man, two adults, and two children) echo the positioning of the ships at various distances from the shore as allegorical of the stages of life, and closeness to death.
 The central ship is thought to represent the mother, while further inshore, two small boats—references to the two children—have only just begun their voyage and still remain in shallow, clear water.
-To the horizon, the farthest ship disappears into the setting horizon, symbolizing the aged man's voyage from this life into the unknown.
+To the horizon, the furthest ship disappears into the setting horizon, likely symbolizing the aged man's voyage from this life into the unknown.

-Alternatively, other critics have interpreted the two ships in the distance as the mother and father sailing off to live their lives and gain experience and wisdom as parents, and the large ship closest to the shore as the old man—one who has lived a full life, built up many experiences and is finally pulling into the harbor at the end of life.
+Alternatively, other critics have interpreted the two ships in the distance as the mother and father sailing off to live their lives and gain experience and wisdom as parents, and the large ship closest to the shore as the old man—one who has lived a full life, built up many experiences, and is finally pulling into the harbor at the end of life.

-The group forms a semicircle: the children are on its farthest point; to their left and right are a younger man and the young woman.
+The group forms a semicircle: the children are on its furthest point; to their left and right are a younger man and the young woman.
 On the extreme left an older man stands looking straight ahead, outside the circle.
 The women and children are dressed for summer, while the old man wears a coat and a fur hat.
 The bow of the big ship in the middle is exactly aligned with the two children.